ssahussai/War-the-card-game/FEEDBACK.md

 ## Other Conventions and Best Practices

 You did a really good job with this game, Salma.
 As far as the code is concerned, you followed a ton of really good best practices we taught in the first couple of weeks in the program.
 As a final note, the biggest takeaway to improve upon would be the usage of smaller functions, which is typically preferred over fewer larger functions.

+All in all, you did an excellent job on your first project!
+If you have any questions regarding this feedback, please don't hesitate to let me know!